foru17/foru17/RESUME.md

 #### Senior Frontend Developer(Jan 2021 - Now)

-* Work with a newly established team in Shenzhen to develop services to pre-install Webnovel applications for top Chinese cell phone manufacturers (OPPO, vivo, Huawei, etc.).
+* Work with a newly established team in Shenzhen to develop services to pre-install webnovel applications for top Chinese cell phone manufacturers (OPPO, vivo, Huawei, etc.).
-* Help managers build the team, including interviewing frontend developers, training and mentoring interns.
+* Help managers build the team, including interviewing front-end developers, training and mentoring interns.
 Establish specifications and documentation for team and project management.
 Arrange and schedule the developing task by iterative demand.
 * Responsible for Hybrid App websites and quickapp(a new type of installation-free app) development.
 Work closely with external mobile brand partners for hybrid app development iterations.
 Mainly using Vue.js, webpack.
 Enhance hybrid website performance by 30%.
 * Work on Ad SDK development.
 Integration distribution application ads in web and quickapp.
 Practice A/B Testing to verify the Advertising effectiveness.
 * Work with UE/UI team to develop regular daily marketing pages and special campaigns.